3 years of sober life

-Our friend Louise from A Hangover Free Life has shared her story – 3 years and a great deal of change has happened.
+Our friend Louise from A Hangover Free Life has shared her sober life story – 3 years and a great deal of change has happened.
 She is an inspiration:

 This is the drinks coaster that sits on my desk beside my laptop where I write this blog.
 I bought it when I was District Nursing on our return from France so probably in 2009/2010.
 Edward Monkton’s quirky works always make me chuckle and cider was one of my drinks of choice so that is undoubtedly why I chose this.
 I am also really struck by how prescient it was too – my subconscious was trying to tell me something which took me another few years to finally ‘hear’.
 3 years ago today was my last hangover – the last time I woke up feeling like shit, both physically and psychologically.
 I had planned 6 days before to stop drinking once I had finished reading Allen Carr and had one final week-end blow-out.
 I went out not with a bang but a whimper drinking not for enjoyment but in grim determination thinking what next?

 Back at the beginning of the summer the lovely Prim asked me whether I would write a list of all my achievements since quitting both external and internal for the blog, her or myself to mark the occasion of reaching 3 years and I said I would let it percolate in Australia and write it on my return.
-So here it is …
+So here it is, my sober life …

 I started this blog which has been awarded 2 top recovery blog listings at the end of 2015 (After Party Magazine & Ocean Recovery) and 2 in 2016 (The Fix & Port of Call)